New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Visit one of our branches today and talk to one of our experienced advisors.
 They’ll be able to help guide you through the entire mortgage process and ensure that you get the most out of your Natwest Mortgage product.

-The main thing here, though, is that taking out any form of additional finance should always be considered carefully before deciding what strategy works best for each individual situation.
-This includes not only finding out exactly how much money needs to be paid back but also seeking advice from qualified professionals regarding potential tax implications, etc., before committing yourself financially!
+The main thing here, though, is that taking out any form of additional finance should always be considered carefully before deciding what strategy works best for each situation.
+This includes finding out exactly how much money needs to be paid back and seeking advice from qualified professionals regarding potential tax implications, etc., before committing yourself financially!

 Various mortgage options are available for older homeowners aged 55 and over.
 High street lenders may offer standard interest-only mortgages, but if you’re looking for more specific loan products, specifically designed later life and pensioner mortgages may be worth considering.